Got COVID? Want to learn how to prepare for COVID surges and reduce your risk of Long COVID? Click here

 - Schedule rest times — Take time throughout the day to rest, even if you are feeling good.
 This allows you to recoup and build up energy for your next activity.

 - Learn to recognize mental and emotional triggers — Learn your mental and emotional triggers and work to eliminate or reduce them.
-For example, if watching the news causes stress, give yourself one time a day where you check the daily news and avoid it the rest of the day.
+For example, if watching the news causes stress, give yourself one time a day when you check the daily news and avoid it the rest of the day.

 - Do NOT push yourself — No matter how good you feel, do not push yourself past your known limit.
-It is very common for people that feel well to take advantage and do more than they normally can.
+It is very common for people who feel well to take advantage and do more than they normally can.
 Unfortunately, this typically leads to a PEM crash a few days later.

 Unfortunately, there are no FDA-approved medications designed to treat myalgic encephalomyelitis/chronic fatigue syndrome.
 However, medications are used to treat symptoms such as orthostatic intolerance, pain, sleep issues, and anxiety and depression.
 Current clinical trials are underway testing a drug’s efficacy for ME/CFS.
 Ampligen has already been endorsed and used in other countries.
 However, it does not yet have FDA approval in the United States.
 Clinical trials are also looking at Ampligen for the treatment of fatigue-like symptoms seen in Long COVID patients.